ServiceOps overview

 Reduce event noise during blackout windows

 The solution automatically creates blackout policies based on a scheduled change request created in BMC Helix ITSM.
 If a change request is updated, the blackout policy is updated automatically.
-By using the automated solution, you can save the time and effort required to manually create and maintain blackout policies in BMC Helix Operations Management.
+By using the automated solution, you can save the time and effort required to manually create and maintain the blackout policies.

 For more information, see Overview of Proactive Service Resolution.